Table Of Content

 - Click Save.

-- Click the Off /On switch to the enable the eBay Order to NetSuite Order Add flow.
+- Enable the eBay Order to NetSuite Order Add flow.

-Now, you are ready to import your first order!
+Now, you are ready to sync your first order!

-- Enter the eBay Order Id (noted in Step 2 of the prerequisites) in the eBay Order Id(s) text box.
+- Enter the eBay Order Id (noted in Step 2 of the Prerequisites section) in the eBay Order Id(s) setting.

-Note: Ensure that you provide the eBay order id and not the eBay order number. - Click Save.
-This action triggers the Integration App to pull the specified order details from eBay and push them into NetSuite.
+- Click Save.
+This action triggers the integration app to sync the specified order details from eBay to NetSuite.

-- To monitor the success or failure of this action, click on the speedometer icon to the top right of the Integration App Settings page to open up the Dashboard page.
-On this page, you should see a new job in few seconds that changes its status from Queued -> In Progress -> Completed.
+- To monitor the success or failure of this action, access the Dashboard tab.
+In this tab, you should see a new job that changes its status from Queued > In Progress > Completed.

-- If the job status shows "Completed" with a success count as 1, this indicates that the order has been successfully added into NetSuite and you can directly go to Step #5.
+- If the job status shows Completed with a success count as 1, this indicates that the order has been successfully synced to NetSuite and you can directly go to Step #5.

-- If the job status shows "Errored" with an error count of 1, this indicates the order import has failed.
+- If the job status shows Errored with an error count of 1, this indicates the order sync has failed.
 In this case, use the following steps to resolve the error:

-- Click on the View button next to the error count on the same job to know why the order import failed.
+- Click View next to the error count on the same job to know why the order sync failed.

-- Fix the error and retry the same job using the Retry button.
+- Fix the error and retry the same job by clicking Retry.

 Note: As NetSuite does not report all errors with an order at once, you may need to fix errors one by one as they appear till the order is successfully added into NetSuite.